Putting Confederate Memorial up for a vote has support

-Augusta, Ga (WJBF) When it comes to moving the confederate memorial one idea is put it to a vote.
+Augusta, Ga (WJBF) – When it comes to moving the confederate memorial, one idea is to put it to a vote.

 “It should be like they did everywhere else, leaving it there and leaving it all to the politicians, politicians are going to go for what they think is best and what they think will make them look good,” said Johnny Howard.